Call us on 020 3195 7256 to order copies of the paper or to find the perfect package for your school.

 - A quality newspaper for 7 – 14 year olds

-- Topical literacy teaching resources accompany every issue
+- Topical reading resources accompany every issue

 - Literacy iHub – new digital learning tool